Artie Lange: Arrests, return to jail, and rehabilitation

-2019–present: resuming career and Halfway House podcast
+2019–present: Halfway House podcast and hiatus

 After being released from rehab, Lange performed his first stand-up routine that night at the Comedy Cellar in New York City.
 He then resumed regular stand-up jobs in the local area.
 He announced that he had written a fourth memoir while in rehab, tentatively named Rippin' & Runnin': Life on Drug Court.

 On September 20, 2019, Lange announced that he had signed a deal to start a new podcast.
 Artie Lange's Halfway House premiered on December 2, 2019, featuring comedian Mike Bocchetti as co-host.
 The last episode was released on February 7, 2020, before Lange put his career on hold later that month.
 He later said that he had returned to the public eye too soon and needed further time to work on his recovery program.
 Lange resurfaced in November 2020 with a new podcast series, Letters to Artie, on The Comics Gym network with his manager as co-host.
 The pair recorded one episode, after which Lange entered another career hiatus.

 In October 2021, Lange resumed the Artie Lange's Halfway House podcast, recording two episodes a week.
 He also set up a Patreon account.
 In February 2022, Lange put the podcast on hiatus once more to focus on his health.
 Actor and longtime friend Jimmy Palumbo said in March 2023: "He's doing OK.
-He’s sober.
+He's sober.
 He's just trying to put it all together right now.
 Get himself healthy and have a clear mind."
+A photograph of Lange at a restaurant with fellow comedians Jeff Ross, Dave Juskow, Rachel Feinstein and Amanda Gail was published in December 2025.
+Another photograph was published in the following month, this time showing Lange at gathering for comedian Dave Attell's birthday.